Yoast/wordpress-seo/readme.txt

 = 11.8.0 =
 Release Date: August 6th, 2019

+Release history tells us that the releases in the months of July and August are usually very quiet and not 'that notable'.
+Due to vacations from team members, the focus is usually on fixing bugs and cleaning up.
+Not for Yoast SEO 11.8!
+This new release gives us an enhanced metabox, bug fixes and the help of contributors from outside the company!
 Find out all about Yoast SEO 11.8 in [our 11.8 release post](https://yoa.st/release-11-8)!

 Enhancements: